-Upon request by staff, bBoard and commissions may serve as advisory bodies to staff regarding operational issues upon request by staff.
+Upon request by staff, board and commissions may serve as advisory bodies to staff regarding operational issues.

 (II) Specific Duties

 Boards and Commissions shall focus their work within the scope of the General Duties and Specific Duties as defined, unless conferred upon by the Council as described in Additional Duties (Section I, III).